 - The Dallas Technology Training Consortium, funded through a $2.2 million grant from the City of Dallas, provides IT and technology skills training to individuals impacted by the COVID-19 recession.
 The program serves 630 Dallas residents over a two-year period, in partnership with Goodwill Industries of Dallas, NPower and Per Scholas.

 - The development and expansion of our Housing Stability work, including the Dallas Rental Assistance Collaborative, kept thousands of families in their homes during the most challenging times of their lives.

-- The Targeted Eviction Prevention Program (TEPP) is actively providing $250 monthly to 500 families on the verge of homelessness to help stabilize their lives and mitigate eviction.
+- The Targeted Eviction Prevention Program (TEPP) is actively providing comprehensive case management to 100 families on the verge of homelessness to help stabilize their lives and mitigate eviction.

 In Health, our programs and partnerships to make sure all North Texans are living long, healthy lives include:

 - The Healthcare Navigation program provides grants to train and certify Healthcare Navigators, who help uninsured individuals and families compare, understand, and select plans on the U.S. government’s Health Insurance Marketplace, as well as apply for subsidies to lower their monthly premiums.
 This program directly aligns with our Aspire United 2030 goal of increasing the number of people with health care coverage.

 - The North Texas Healthcare Coverage Financial Assistance Program is an innovative collaboration formed to provide six months of financial assistance to recently unemployed individuals who have lost their employer-sponsored insurance as a direct result of the COVID-19 pandemic.
 The goal of the collaborative is to connect individuals quickly and efficiently with health coverage and provide financial assistance to help them afford health coverage.
 To date, the program has helped 136 individuals secure health insurance coverage and paid over $67,000 in premium assistance.